 Other ruins in Yaxha - Nakum - Naranjo

 The most extraordinary fact about these ruins is that they are located near the lake, which offers amazing views, especially at sunset.
 The lake is exactly where the ruins got their name, because Yaxha literally means ‘Green Water’.

 Yaxha Ruins are among the oldest cities in the Peten area.
-It was an important site and it has 14 building that have been restored and is easy to access.
+It was an important site and it has 14 building that have been restored and are easy to access.

 These ruins are the most accessible and the most visited in this park.
 Most visitors never go to the other ruins.

 How to get there

 The main ruins of Yaxha are easily accessible from the main road.
 The trip there is quite bumpy, as it is a dirt road that takes you there.
 The site is accessible all year round.

-You need at least 4 hours no visit these ruins.
+You need at least 4 hours to visit these ruins.
 I recommend taking even more time, especially when you want to do the sunset tour.

 At this site, you can find everything you need: bathrooms, showers, marked trails, and information panels to explain things to know about the temples.

-There’s also parking, resting places, a museum, and an infirmary.
+There’s also a parking, resting places, a museum and an infirmary.

 At this site, some of the buildings have wooden stairs to help you climb them.

 There’s a camping area at the Yaxha site, which offers space for 100 people.

 The archeological sites in this area date back from the early Mayan civilization.

 The main site of Yaxha was inhabited for 1500 years between 800 BC and 900 AD.
 This used to be a very large city, which was under the influence of Tikal.
 There was, however some rivalry between the different cities in the same National park and Yaxha was conquered by Naranjo multiple times.